lil-lab/cerealbar/game/README.md

 # Setting up the Unity editor

-1. Open the project in the main directory (`cerealbar`).
+1. Open the project in the this directory (`game`).
+It's important to open in this directory as all of the project files (e.g., settings) are included in this directory
 1. Open the scene:
     * `File > Open Scene`
-    * Open `cerealbar/Assets/Scenes/Game.unity`
+    * Open `game/Assets/Scenes/Game.unity`
-1. Change to using .NET 4.x
+1. Change to using .NET 4.x (if not already using).
     * `File > Build Settings > Player Settings...`
     * Under `Configuration`, set `Scripting Runtime Version` to `.NET 4.x Equivalent`
     * This will require restarting the Unity editor.